China sentences Australian man to death for drug smuggling

 The court also ordered all of Gillespie's personal property to be confiscated.

-In a statement to news.com.au, a Department of Foreign Affairs spokesperson said it was "deeply saddened" to hear of Gillespie's sentence.
+A Department of Foreign Affairs spokesperson told news.com.au it was "deeply saddened" to hear of Gillespie's sentence.

 "The Department of Foreign Affairs and Trade is providing consular assistance to an Australian man detained in China," the spokesperson said.